One of my followers asked about how to build muscle fast at home using nothing but a barbell, adjustable dumbbells, plates, and a bench.

 As for training!

 The main reason for this is simple, high volume training burns a ton of calories already.
-If you’re skinny, this is counterproductive as you’ll need to eat way more calories than normal to fuel that kind of training.
+If you’re skinny, this is counterproductive as you’ll need to increase your calorie intake far more than normal to fuel that kind of training.

-You want to keep the volume low and push close to failure.
-That way, you can stimulate your muscle and train efficiently without doing a bunch of junk volume that doesn’t aid in muscle growth.
+You want to keep your workout volume low and push close to failure.
+That way, you can stimulate your muscle and train efficiently without doing a bunch of junk volume that doesn’t aid in gaining muscle.

 - Then, the next week, you want to beat the reps you did the previous week.

-Literally, just continue doing this until you can’t beat your reps on a movement for 3 workouts.
+Literally, just continue doing this until you can’t beat your reps on a movement two workouts in a row.

-Once that happens, swap it out for something else and push for rep PRs on that new exercise like normal.
+Once you get to the point where you maxed out the volume and cannot add weight/reps, swap it out for something else and push for rep PRs on that new exercise like normal.

 Following this progression makes training a lot more fun as you’re always trying to beat your reps and kick some ass.
 I absolutely prefer this instead of doing a million sets that beat your body up and leave you fatigued.